Adnankhalid606/blog-app/README.md

 ## Current Limitations

 The current backend does not yet provide endpoints for bookmarks, profile updates, filtering, or sorting.
 These features are not shown in the frontend until the API supports them.
 This project is work on only LocalHost Envirmonent as it is a learning project.
 For deploy it you need to change somethings.
-(Will drop a guide for that soon)
+(Will drop a guide for that soon).

+## Roadmap

+Planned Improvements:

+- Bookmarking
+- Likes
+- Sorting
+- Advance Filtering
+- User Profile Management
+- Deployment Guide

+## Learning Highlights

+This helped me Practice

+- Rest API Development
+- MVC Architecture
+- JWT Authentication
+- Role-Based Access Control (RBAC)
+- Middleware
+- File Uploads with multer
+- MySQL Integration
+- Error Handling
+- Node.js Backend

+## License

+This project is intended for educational and portfolio purposes.

 ## Author

 Adnan Khalid